 - Create a scenario in the Controller which uses your script, and set the number of iterations to 30 in the Run Time Setting.
 It should be configured to run until complete.

 - Using the Windows Resource Monitor, configure %Process Time and Private Bytes counters on the mdrv.exe process in order to measure the footprint.
-Note that in order to configure these counters, you should first run the script to have an mdrv.exe running.
+Note that, in order to configure these counters, you should first run the script to have the mdrv.exe running.
 Run the scenario just for the sake of configuring the counters and then stop and save it before initiating the real test.

 - Run the scenario and make sure the monitor data is collected

 - As soon as the scenario execution ends, analyze the results using the Analysis tool.
 Make sure you analyze complete data and not only summary data.

 - Open the Windows Resource graph and make a note of the average CPU and peak memory utilization.

 Now, you can determine the number of Vusers per load generator (LG).
 You need to work out how many Vusers the CPU can sustain, and how many the memory can accommodate.

 - This formula will give you the number of Vusers the CPU can sustain:

 Number of Vusers per CPU = (70% * Number of Core Processors)/ Vuser Average CPU Usage

 (We recommend limiting it to 70% so as not to overuse the CPU)